 Put away the selfish passions of your sinful flesh, of whatever kind, and walk in the light of Christ Jesus.
-That is to fear, love and trust in Him above all other gods, and so to live in love for your neighbor, as He, the Lord your God, has lived (and still lives) in love for you.
+That is to fear, love and trust in Him above all other gods; and so to live in love for your neighbor — as Christ the Lord has lived, and ever lives, in love for you.

 The Law of love is simple enough: Do no harm to your neighbor, but help him as you can.
 Which is to do unto others as your dear Lord Jesus does unto you.
 Therefore, dress yourself in Him.
 Wear Him on your sleeve, as it were, so that your neighbors all around you might see His good works in you and glorify your God and Father in heaven.

 Beloved, the Lord has need of you.
-Not the “need” of any lack or deficiency in Him, but the need of His grace, mercy and compassion for you — and for your neighbor.
+Not the “need” of any lack or deficiency on His part, but the need of His grace, mercy, and compassion for you, and for your neighbor.
 He would have you bear the burden of His cross, as He has borne the Cross for you, that you would share His life and His glory — and that you would thereby also share His love for others.